Georgia Rental Agreement

 • Landlord’s Name and Address (required for all leases) – Georgia leases must contain the name and address of the landlord or authorized agent.
 This enables smooth communication of any important legal notice.

-• Flooding Notice Disclosure (required for some leases) – Georgia property that has been flooded 3 times within the past 5 years must, when rented, provide a notice of the flooding risks involved with the tenancy.
+• Flooding Notice Disclosure (required for some leases) – Georgia landlords must provide a risk advisory for any property that has flooded 3 times or more within the past 5 years.

 • Move-In Checklist (required for some leases) – Georgia landlords charging a security deposit must provide an inventory of the rental unit’s condition in the form of a move-in checklist.
 This checklist may be separate from the rental agreement.